United Kingdom: Weather Overview

 Scotland lies in the north of the United Kingdom and makes up the northern third of Great Britain.
 To the south, Scotland shares a border with England.
 Its north and western coasts are with the Atlantic Ocean and its eastern coast is with the North Sea.
 Scotland has 790 islands which belong to four groups: the Inner Hebrides, the Outer Hebrides, Shetland and Orkney.

 As you move further north, winter conditions get slightly more extreme - as they tend to when you move to points of higher altitude.
 Scotland's most populated area lies in its central lowlands.
-Edinburgh, the winter average maximums sit at about 6°C, while the summer average maximums generally sit at 18°C. Inverness, in the northern Highlands, sees an average maximum temperature of 17°C in peak summer, and an average maximum of 4°C in the coldest part of winter – January.
-It is common for daytime temperatures to hover around 0°C in the winter and summer nights are still very chilly, getting down to an average low of 10°C in both cities.
+In Edinburgh, the winter average maximums sit at about 6°C, while the summer average maximums generally sit at 18°C. Inverness, in the northern Highlands, sees an average maximum temperature of 17°C in peak summer, and an average maximum of 4°C in the coldest part of winter – January.
+It is common for daytime temperatures to hover around 0°C in the winter, and summer nights are still very chilly, getting down to an average low of 10°C in both cities.

 The west coast of Scotland is warmer and wetter than the east coast, due to its proximity to the Gulf Stream, and the southwest direction of winds from the Atlantic.
-In the west lie the Western Highlands which is the wettest place in all of Scotland, seeing 3000mm precipitation on average per year.
+In the west lie the Western Highlands, which is the wettest place in all of Scotland, seeing 3000mm precipitation on average per year.
 The high rainfall combined with the warmer temperatures means that parts of the west can get particularly humid in the summer months.
 When you move away from the highlands, precipitation decreases dramatically – seeing an average of 800mm annually.
 In the highlands, much of the annual precipitation is made up of winter snowfall.
-However, there aren't really any ski resorts in Scotland as the mountains aren't really high enough.
+However, there aren't really any ski resorts in Scotland as the mountains aren't high enough.
 Snow is much less common in the lowlands.
 Some winters see no snow at all.

 City of Edinburgh, Scotland.

 England is mostly flat with the Pennines to the north, and a couple of hilly districts such as the Lake District and the Peak District being exceptions to this rule.
 Again, the southwest Atlantic winds mean it is wetter in the west than the east, and more southerly latitudes tend to be warmer.
-Locations further inland are less affected by the moderating effects of the ocean and so receive slightly warmer summers and cooler winters than coastal areas.
+Locations further inland are less affected by the moderating effects of the ocean and enjoy slightly warmer summers and cooler winters than coastal areas.

 St Ives, on the southwest coast of England, sees average highs of 18°C in the height of summer and average highs of 8°C throughout winter, and an annual average of 1083mm of rain.
-Broadstairs, on the southeast coast of England, sees average highs of 22°C and 7°C in summer and winter respectively, and an annual average of 416mm of rain.
+Broadstairs, on the southeast coast of England, has average highs of 22°C and 7°C in summer and winter respectively, and an annual average of 416mm of rain.
 This demonstrates the moderating effect of the southwest Atlantic winds; how the moisture they carry starts falling as soon as they hit land, so lessening as they travel east; and the cooler temperature of the North Sea.

 Snow falls most winters, but generally only on a few days and some years only on high land.

-St.Ives, Cornwall England.
+St.Ives, Cornwall, England.

 Llandudno, on the north coast of Wales, sees average highs of 18°C in the summer and 7°C in the winter.
 Swansea, on the south coast of Wales, sees average highs of 20°C in the summer and 8°C in the winter.
-Rainfall is marginally higher in Llandudno as Swansea is afforded some protection from its location in the curve of a bay while Llandudno sits on a peninsula.
+Rainfall is marginally higher in Llandudno as Swansea is afforded some protection from its location in the curve of a bay, while Llandudno sits on a peninsula.

-Statistics say that clouds completely cover the sky over Ireland for roughly half of the time.
+Statistics say that clouds completely cover the sky over Ireland for roughly half the time.
 Upsetting?
 Yes.
 Generally, conditions are much the same as you'll find anywhere in the UK, with the same regional variations of easterly areas being drier and southerly locations warmer.
-However, it is small, largely flat and with a relatively long coast in comparison to its land surface area and so there is less regional variation.
+However, it is small, largely flat and with a relatively long coast in comparison to its land surface area, so there is less regional variation.